UjjwalGupta887/Charla_Desktop_Voice_Assistant/README.md

 # Charla_Desktop_Voice_Assistant

+Jarvis (I named it Charla) is a personal assistant made using Python.
+It is coded in a structured way so that you can easily understaind and modify the code for your needs.
+I only tested Jarvis on windows.
-Jarvis is designed to not require elevated user privileges at any time, and will only index things available in the current user's scope.
+Charla is designed to not require elevated user privileges at any time, and will only index things available in the current user's scope.

 ## Features